Dvogonen/Dvogon_SH1106_lib/README.md

 The somewhat lacking documentation of the adaption as well as a minor bug propted me (Dvogonen) to branch the library and fix those missing details.
-The project name was changed to Dvogon SH1106 Library.
+The project name was changed to kernen_sh1106_lib.
 This is not out of disrespect in regards to Adafruit or Wonho-Maker.
-I simply want to avoid confusion and mixup with the original Adafruit library and Wonho-Maker's.
+I simply want to avoid confusion and mixup with the original Adafruit library and Wonho-Maker's version.